The World's Biggest (and Best!) Nail Knowledge Centre

 • Nail Toughness – Find out what makes nails tough and how this property differs from strength and hardness.

-• Nail Brittleness – Understand the causes of brittleness in nails and how to prevent it.
+• Nail Brittleness – Learn what causes brittleness in nails and how to prevent it.

-• Nail Solvent Resistance – Read about how nails can resist damage from various chemicals and solvents.
+• Nail Solvent Resistance – Explore how nails can resist damage from chemicals and solvents.

-• Nail Wear – Explore the factors that affect how well nails withstand regular use and environmental exposure.
+• Nail Wear – Understand the factors that affect how well nails withstand regular use and environmental exposure.

 en_GBEnglish